wernerkrauss/silverstripe-starter/README.md

 You can rename the theme to your own theme name.

-Please note, you also need to rename the paths to your theme in
+⚠️ Please note, **you also need to rename the paths to your theme in**
 * ./ddev/config.yml (post-start-hook command)
 * app/config/theme.yml (ssviewer and vitehelper settings)